welshk91/SeniorDesign/README.md

 * The turns are implemented correctly in the code, but the GUI can't refresh to show the proper number of turns
 * The image also never refreshes.
 I can change the "File" the image is taken from, but the new image is never shown.
 * Tips is currently just a static place holder.
-* The educational aspects are not be correct.
+* The educational aspects are not correct.
 I don't have much knowledge in this field.
 The plants currently affect random levels (ie Alder changes carbon levels).
-Contact a professional in this field to compare notes with.
+I should contact a professional in this field to compare notes with.
 * Scaling isn't great.
 Resizing the widets makes certain parts of the GUI look awkward.
 * Options not implemented